All Saturday clubs will be closed after 15th December until 5th January 2019

 The Soccer Saturday sessions are for boys and girls of all ages and abilities aged 5-12 years and are especially useful for parents who like to pay weekly rather than booking onto block courses.
 Most sessions run from 10 – 11.30am and are usually priced at £5.50.

-The focus of these sessions, are more fun and game play activities.
+The focus of these sessions is more fun and gameplay activities.
 The slightly slower rate of technique progression allows children to drop in and out of sessions without missing so large a chunk of their development structure.
-It also caters for children’s taste, for example match play and goal scoring techniques are allotted more time, thus making these sessions more Child centred.
+It also caters for children’s taste, for example, match play and goal scoring techniques are allotted more time, thus making these sessions more Child centred.

-These sessions still incorporate a number of core technique drills before matches, to ensure that children are having regular practise of essential skills relating to match play.
+These sessions still incorporate a number of core technique drills before matches, to ensure that children are having the regular practice of essential skills relating to match play.

-A noticeable difference between the Saturday and After School programmes is that drills are often followed by a game, which involves the technique practised together with a shooting drill.
+A noticeable difference between the Saturday and After School programmes are that drills are often followed by a game, which involves the technique practised together with a shooting drill.
 For example, heading in pairs would progress into heading towards a goal to score.
 Without question, all children want to score and all parents want to see their child do the same.

 After small-sided matches take place, a Penalty Shoot Out competition is held (this applies to all venues except for Harris & Walnuts).
 This nurtures the child’s ability to deal with some minimal pressure whilst maintaining accurate technique.
 The winners of these competitions keep trophies for a week.